fu-bo/c_call_py/README.md

 # C Python Api
-Example of calling a python function from C++
+An example of calling a python function from C++

 ## Build
 ```bash